 Organized in 1939 when ten foundry firms, striving to improve their melting operations, joined forces to employ the Battelle Memorial Institute in Columbus, Ohio, the Gray Iron Research Institute was formed.
 GIRI split from Battelle in 1948.
 In 1982 GIRI was renamed Iron Casting Research Institute (ICRI) to reflect the variety of irons produced at member plants.
-ICRI presently has members located in eleven states and one member in Canada.
+ICRI presently has twenty members located in eleven states and one member in Canada.

 ICRI DUES CHANGE!